COMP2160-Game-Development/Prac-08/README.md

 * Your task delegation between each other.
 * Your .gitignore file.
 * Your different branches.
+* Your coin mesh being properly stored using Git LFS.
 * Any changes that emerged from code review.

 ### Step 5 – Complete your tasks